lkrych/linux_notes/chapters/6_sys_config_utilization.md

 ### Finding Open Files with lsof

-The `lsof` command **lists open files adn the processes using them**.
+The `lsof` command **lists open files and the processes using them**.
 Because Unix places a lot of emphasis on files, `lsof` is among the most useful tools.

 Let's take a look at the output of `lsof`.